-werticals asked: I live in Orlando (actually Winter Park but what's the difference really) and can't help but compare Dr. Jefferson to Dr. Phillips.
+werticals said: I live in Orlando (actually Winter Park but what's the difference really) and can't help but compare Dr. Jefferson to Dr. Phillips.
 Also Auduban Park is surprisingly close the the description of Q and Margo's neighborhood...
 I'm sure this has been said many times but I felt the need to say it.

 Dr. Jefferson is indeed based on Dr. Philip Philips, for whom half of Orlando is named.
 (Dr. Philips had a legit medical degree from Columbia University, though.)
 I grew up in Audubon Park (on Leu Road) but based Margo and Q’s neighborhood on the Baldwin Park neighborhood, which was built on the site of the old Orlando naval training center.